snaszy/rock-paper-scissors/README.md

 -Instead of pushing text into the console.
 Show scores and information in the website.
     -Count who wins
     -Display text for each round
--Event listner for each click
+-Event listener for each click
 -Return event to number and string
 -Place numbers in scoreboard
 -Place string in box
     -event clicks change css to display information

+Pseudo Code:

 Outcome: